Privacy Policy

 You have the right to:

-• Request the deletion of your personal information.
+• Request deletion of your personal data.

 Changes to this policy